More details about attending, including COVID-19 safety measures at the Eugene O’Neill Theatre, available here.

-Seating is accessible to all parts of the Orchestra without steps, with the exception of row T which are located up one step.
-There are no steps to the designated wheelchair seating locations.
-Wheelchair seating is in the Orchestra only.
+Orchestra seating is accessible without steps, with the exception of row T, which is located up one step.
+There are no steps to the designated wheelchair or aisle transfer seating locations.
+Accessible seating is available in the Orchestra only.

-Located on the 2nd level: up 25 steps from the Orchestra.
-There is an additional 15 steps up to the remainder of the Mezzanine.
-Entrance to Mezzanine is behind row D. All stairs to and in the Mezzanine level have handrails.
+Mezzanine seating is located on the 2nd level, up 25 steps from the Orchestra.
+There are an additional 15 steps up to the remainder of the Mezzanine.
+The entrance to Mezzanine is behind row D. All stairs to and in the Mezzanine level have handrails.